ZachParent/wet-net/README.md

 ## Setup

+### 1. Install uv

+Our project uses uv to manage dependencies in a reproducible way.
+You can install it by running the following command:
+Visit [Installing uv](https://docs.astral.sh/uv/getting-started/installation/) documentation for installation instructions.

+> [!TIP]
+> You can skip the rest of the setup if you just want to run the scripts and see the project in action!
+Run `uvx https://github.com/ZachParent/wet-net.git --help` to see the available commands in the CLI.

-### 1. Clone the repository
+### 2. Clone the repository

 ```bash
 git clone https://github.com/ZachParent/wet-net.git
 cd wet-net
 ```

-### 2. Install uv

-Our project uses uv to manage dependencies in a reproducible way.
-You can install it by running the following command:
-Visit [Installing uv](https://docs.astral.sh/uv/getting-started/installation/) documentation for installation instructions.

 ### 3. Install the project dependencies